irina-ionescu/comp3005-bookstore/README.md

 - Environment variables for PGUSER, PGPORT (run pg_env.sh from the Postgres installation directory)
 - Add an environment variable for the postgres user PGPASS in ~/.bash_rc or ~/.bash_profile and load in bash with source

+## File structure:

+## Run customer app:
+- from command line: python3 customer_app.py
+- choose options from the menus by entering corresponding numbers
+- to enter data, type directly in command line as required (follow prompts)

+## Run owner app:
+- from command line: python3 owner_app.py
+- choose options from the menus by entering corresponding numbers
+- to enter data, type directly in command line as required (follow prompts)